zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-dos/installation.md

 ---
+docs: DOCS-583
+doctypes:
+- ''
 title: Building NGINX Ingress Controller with NGINX App Protect DoS
-description: "This document explains how to build an image for NGINX Ingress Controller with the NGINX App Protect DoS from source code."
+toc: true
 weight: 100
-doctypes: [""]
-toc: true
-docs: "DOCS-583"
 ---

-{{< custom-styles >}}
+This document explains how to build an image for NGINX Ingress Controller with NGINX App Protect DoS from source code.

 {{<call-out "tip" "Pre-built image alternatives" >}}If you'd rather not build your own NGINX Ingress Controller image, see the [pre-built image options](#pre-built-images) at the end of this guide.{{</call-out>}}